-This program has been specifically developed for students intending to teach in either the elementary school or the middle school.
-It permits them to meet the requirements for both a bachelor's degree and the Michigan Elementary Standard Teaching Certificate.
+This program was designed for students to meet the requirements for both a bachelor's degree and the Michigan Elementary Standard Teaching Certificate.
 Completers of this program will be eligible to teach K-5th grade in a self-contained classroom and subject specific courses in 6-8th grade depending on the major selected.
 The curriculum consists of two parts, the first involving academic study, and the second consisting of professional preparation, including passing scores on the Michigan Test for Teacher Certification (MTTC) Elementary Education exam, prior to student teaching.

 Elementary Standard Teaching Certificates

 The initial teaching certificate awarded the beginning elementary school teacher is the Michigan Elementary Standard Teaching Certificate.
-This certificate is valid for teaching all subjects in kindergarten through fifth grade and in subject areas (majors and minors) if an endorsement is obtained.
+This certificate is valid for teaching all subjects in kindergarten through fifth grade and subject specific classes 6-8th grade if an endorsement is obtained.
 Students are able to obtain endorsements by completing the course work in a major and optional minor and successfully passing the Michigan Test for Teacher Certification (MTTC) in their content area.
 Students who complete the Special Education major and pass the corresponding MTTC are eligible to teach in a resource room K-12th grade.
 The Standard Teaching Certificate is valid for five years and can be renewed an unlimited number of times provided that renewal conditions are met.
 Legislative or other state action may change these specifications.
 Therefore, students are advised to contact the College of Education, Health, and Human Services’ Office of Student Success, located in room 262 Fairlane Center South (FCS), to learn of the most recent policies.

 General Requirements for a Teacher's Certificate

 In order to be awarded an elementary or secondary Standard Teaching Certificate, students at UM-Dearborn must be recommended for the certificate by the Governing Faculty of the College of Education, Health, and Human Services.
 The general procedure to be followed in obtaining such a recommendation is outlined below.
 It should be noted, however, that progression from one step to another is not automatic; students are expected to be individually responsible for understanding and meeting the requirements and provisions of the programs they pursue.